 Compassion Focused Therapy offers us insight into understanding how our evolutionary brains, thoughts and emotional systems work.
 It does this through teaching us about three core evolutionary brain systems:

 - Threat Protection System (fight, flight, freeze, appease)

 - Drive System (motivation, focusing, attaining, goal orientation, etc)

 How well these systems interact within the human system affects our mood, emotions, thinking, feeling, nervous system and bodily reactions.
 These systems are important for emotional wellbeing and are related to certain hormones and brain chemistry.
 Understanding these systems is the first important step in helping us to learn how to manage our sometimes tricky minds and emotions more effectively.

 As a therapist trained in Compassion Focused Therapy (CFT) my work with you managing psychological distress would aim to help you to cultivate a capacity for reducing anxiety and helping you to develop emotional resilience.
 This would initially be through teaching you strategies to support your nervous system manage anxiety and the effects of sometimes traumatic thoughts and emotions.
 These strategies are informed by Polyvagal Theory, a scientific model of intervention focused upon regulating the interaction between our mind, our nervous system and our bodies:

 The development of compassionate resilience through:

-(And other methods to regulate anxiety; think more clearly and become less self-critical and shame prone).
+(And other methods to regulate anxiety; think more clearly and becoming less self-critical and shame prone).